pyepics/epicsapps/doc/instruments.rst

   * edit or access any Instrument that is marked as `admin only`.
   * change the password.

-When a user does go into "Admin Mode", there is a time-out for staying in that mode.
+When a user goes into "Admin Mode", there is a time-out for staying in that mode.
 By default, this is 15 minutes, but it can be changed in the configuration window.
 When this time elapses, any Instrument that is currently shown but is marked as `admin only` will be removed from the display.

 This timeout can be set from ``Options->General Settings``: